crownstone/bluenet-bootloader/intermediate/docs/README.md

 - `0xA000 = 0x26000 - 0x1C000`
 - `0x37000 = 0x1C000 + 0x25000 - 0xA000`

+### Reserved app data
+For this upgrade, we don't need to preserve the app data.
+However, changing the reserved app data size, will change the bank1 address, leading to issues when the bootloader image gets validated.
+See this [post](https://devzone.nordicsemi.com/question/54242/updating-bootloader-to-bootloader-which-preserves-app-data/) and this [post](https://devzone.nordicsemi.com/question/81141/cant-update-bootlader-over-the-air-when-changing-dfu_app_data_reserved/).

+This can be fixed as done [here](https://github.com/crownstone/bluenet-bootloader/blob/d868454874f8b2829c2fb6f92c8bba2fa1a3a1fb/src/dfu_dual_bank.c#L923), but for the intermediate bootloader, we just kept the reserved app data the same, as it doesn't matter anyway.

 ### Bootloader 1.8.0 and 1.9.0 flow
 The program flow can be viewed in the [flowchart](flowchart.pdf).